5 August, 2024

 The expansive field of public administration includes roles focused on improving policies and solving problems at the local, national, and international level.
 Professionals who pursue Master of Public Administration careers might work in data analysis, infrastructure development, policymaking, media relations, or social services.
 In each of these areas, leaders can serve the needs of local constituencies by applying skills in policy analysis, program evaluation, research, and communication.

 With many communities growing in size and complexity, the MPA job outlook presents opportunities to lead in a variety of roles.
-For instance, the U.S. Bureau of Labor Statistics forecasts job growth of 15% for social and community services managers, 13% for economists, and 7% for urban and regional planners between 2020 and 2030.
-A Lightcast analysis of job listings requesting skills in public administration showed that professionals with a master’s degree can earn an average of 13% more than those who only hold a bachelor’s degree.
+For instance, the U.S. Bureau of Labor Statistics forecasts job growth of 9% for social and community services managers, 6% for economists, and 6% for public relations and fundraising managers between 2022 and 2032.
+A Lightcast analysis of job listings requesting skills in public administration showed that professionals with a master’s degree can earn an average of nearly 10% more than those who only hold a bachelor’s degree.

 Let’s consider Master of Public Administration salary expectations and job responsibilities for nine titles in the field: